karastojko/mailio/README.md

 [Gmail instructions](https://support.google.com/accounts/answer/185833) to add *mailio* as trusted application and use the generated password for all three protocols.

+Note for Zoho users: if 2FA is turned on, then instead of the primary password, the application password must be used.
+Follow [Zoho instructions](https://www.zoho.com/mail/help/adminconsole/two-factor-authentication.html#alink5) to add *mailio* as trusted application and use the generated password for all three protocols.

 # Requirements #